So...how Do I Do Something That's Actually Useful on the MicroZed?

 How was I supposed to get data from an Ethernet port into the algorithm I wrote in Vivado HLS?
 What the hell were all those DMA settings showing up in the DMA configuration widget?
 How does one write an HLS algorithm that doesn't send its results back to the MicroZed's ARM processor using DMA?
 These were the questions that were racking my brain.

-It took me a really long time reading through a ton of different sources to answer these questions.
+It took me a really long time reading through a ton of different sources and getting help from experts (I'd particularly like to thank Jonathan Wolff) to answer these questions.
 So I figured I'd write a tutorial that covers all the hurdles I had to jump over in the hopes that it'll save other people some time.

 A (Relatively) Simple Project to Start

 The project I'm going to cover in this tutorial involves sending some data from a computer to the MicroZed over Ethernet, having the MicroZed run that data through a simple algorithm running in the Programmable Logic, and then sending the results back to computer on that same Ethernet link.
 It looks something like this.

 Sounds easy, right?
 Shoot...I wish it was.
 I would have had more time to watch Key and Peele skits on the internet if it was.

 To follow along with this tutorial, you'll need the following:

 - A MicroZed board with a Zynq 7010 SoC on it

 - An Ethernet crossover cable (RJ45) OR a regular Ethernet cable with an Ethernet switch